 In order to emulate this behaviour, RoboSteve will need a way to identify dogs, food, and other objects of interest and a deep neural net should do the trick.
 This post is going to give a high level overview architecture design and implementation of Tensor RT on the Nvidia TX1.

 A while back, I designed a Systems Overview Diagram of how I would form Steve’s AI.

-On a very high level: the inputs (how the environment stimulates Robosteve) are fed into the “brain”, the “brain” makes decisions based based on those inputs and generates some sort of an output (how Robosteve is going to stimulate the environment).
+The inputs–how the environment stimulates Robosteve–are fed into the “brain”, and the “brain” makes decisions based on those inputs and generates some sort of an output – how Robosteve is going to stimulate the environment.
 There is no need to insert feedback from the outputs to the inputs in this block diagram, as the environment inherently is the feedback.

 I could write pages about other elements of the systems, everything from natural language processing to DC motor control, but as I said above, this post is on the image classifier neural net.

-The net was pre-trained, and before jumping in to retrain I tried it out with the stock trained net.
-As this was just an afternoon project I didn’t do much research before, therefor didn’t know what to expect, the outcome was truly awesome.
-Not only could it classify “dog” from “cat”, it can classify specific breeds of dogs and cats, and more specifically different breeds of corgis!!
-This is going to be more than sufficient for Robosteve…
+The net was pre-trained, and before jumping in to re-train, I tried it out with the stock trained net.
+As this was just an afternoon project I didn’t do much research ahead of time and didn’t know what to expect, but the outcome was truly awesome.
+Not only could it classify “dog” from “cat”, it can classify specific breeds of dogs and cats, and more specifically different breeds of corgis!
+This is going to be more than sufficient for RoboSteve…

 There were exactly one thousand different “things” that this particular net could classify, after this I built a small list of possible emotions that Robosteve could have.

 It’s simply a JSON file with finite values associated with each emotion, in the block diagram above it’s listed at the “Emotions” data construct.
 After this step, I built another sector which holds possible classified objects and associates them with emotions, and this is also just a file.